-Is your goal to become a Registered Dietitian Nutritionist?
+Is your goal to be a Registered Dietitian Nutritionist?

-- Local facilities and preceptors: Ten years ago, Bluffton began an Individualized Supervised Practice Program that met the previous requirement for hands-on learning to take the credentialing exam.
-This program will be discontinued in May 2023.
-These preceptors will be integrated into the new master’s program.
+- Local facilities and preceptors: Ten years ago, Bluffton began an Individualized Supervised Practice Program that met the previous credentialing requirement for hands-on learning.
+These preceptors are being integrated into the master’s program.
 No need to find your own preceptors, we do it for you.

-- Clinical educator: A full-time, experienced clinical educator, having developed experiences that meet competency requirements, will schedule all supervised experiential learning experiences for you.
+- Clinical educator: A full-time, experienced clinical educator will schedule your supervised experiential learning experiences.

-In Ohio, a registered dietetian must also be a licensed dietitian.
-Licensure requirements for other state can be found on the Commission on Dietetic Registration (CDR) website.
+In Ohio, a registered dietitian must also be a licensed dietitian.
+Licensure requirements for other states can be found on the Commission on Dietetic Registration (CDR) website.

 For more information